August 2003 (Part 2)

 Depending on the situation, such as whether the criminal you are to apprehend is a mild thief or a hard-core rubber, you can apply an appropriate technique with the right force.
 For the mild thief, for example, you can capture him with a relatively gentle wrist lock; for the hard-core robber you can fell him unconscious with a palm strike at his neck.
 After hand-cuffing him you may make him recover his consciousness by massaging certain vital points.

-Shaolin Kungfu has the widest range of techniques, and include striking, kicking, felling and chin-na (gripping in special ways) that you wish to know and use.
+Shaolin Kungfu has the widest range of techniques, and include striking, kicking, felling and "chin-na" that you wish to know and use.
+"Chin-na" is a special way of gripping, but after the grip your victim can seek someone to release the harm.
 Many other martial arts are not complete.
-For example, Judo does not have kicks, and Taekwondo does not have chin-na.
+For example, Judo does not have kicks, and Taekwondo does not have "chin-na".

 Besides these physical abilities, Shaolin Kungfu provides you with spiritual qualities like courage, integrity and righteousness which will enable you to become not just a constable to catch criminals but a great policeman to maintain public order and inspire social justice.
 Some martial arts merely teach you how to bash people.